Twiinlab/oscarwinner-names/README.md

 ## Other

-This library was developed by [Ruchavarri](https://twitter.com/pekewake)
+This library was developed by [Ruchavarri](https://twitter.com/pekewake) and [DvdChavarri](https://twitter.com/dvdchavarri)

+Inspired by Kent C. Dodds' course about ["How to Write an Open Source JavaScript Library"](https://egghead.io/lessons/javascript-how-to-write-a-javascript-library-introduction?series=how-to-write-an-open-source-javascript-library)